bcgov/bcwebmaps-options/pages/index.md

    - Internet Mapping Framework [IMF2](https://bcgov.github.io/bcwebmaps-options/web-mapping-frameworks/imf2.html) which is based on
                 VertiGIS’s GeoCortex Essentials.
 3. The Simple Map Kit ([SMK](https://bcgov.github.io/bcwebmaps-options/web-mapping-frameworks/smk.html)) is Open Source and can be deployed anywhere and it can be used to build and configure web maps using Leaflet OR ArcGIS Javascript API libraries.
 The code is also extensible allowing for customization to meet business and end user needs.
-4. Also listed are two currently popular open source libaries that provide flexibility and options for development of simple to complex applications.
+4. Also listed are currently popular open source libaries that provide flexibility and options for development of simple to complex applications.
 These specific libaries are not hosted or maintained by anyone BC Government Organization, but they have been used (and contributed to) by various project teams within the BC Government to build awesome and business specific solutions.
 See their respective websites - [Leaflet](https://leafletjs.com/) and [Mapbox GL JS](https://docs.mapbox.com/mapbox-gl-js/api).
 Examples of the use of these open source libaries, with the BC Government, are listed below.

 # Look and Feel